+100%-

 Orthostatic Train Wreck: Theory #2

-The second theory suggests orthostatic intolerance problems are causing reduced blood flows to the brain, hypoxia induced brain lesions and cognitive problems.
+The second theory suggests orthostatic intolerance problems are causing reduced blood flow to the brain, hypoxia-induced brain lesions, and cognitive problems.

 A Look Back

-Researchers thought delayed hypotension (sudden drops in blood pressure after standing) might just be it when it was found in ME/CFS almost twenty years.
+Researchers thought delayed hypotension (sudden drops in blood pressure after standing) might be causing ME/CFS for almost twenty years.
 The nearly identical symptoms and a promising first study (that first study effect….) primed the field for a good deal of investigation into OI.

-Delayed hypotension didn’t pan out in ME/CFS but it pointed in the direction of postural or orthostatic tachycardia, a condition in which the heart rates races upon standing.
+Delayed hypotension didn’t pan out in ME/CFS, but it pointed in the direction of postural or orthostatic tachycardia, a condition in which the heart rates race upon standing.
 POTS is a big deal in ME/CFS but in an interesting way.
 It appears to be rampant in ME/CFS adolescents but is much less prevalent (10-25%) in adults.
-When you’re talking about 10-15% levels you’re at about the norm for the population at large.

 Something New